 - On the Mailings tab, in the Start Mail Merge group, click Select Recipients.

 - Do one of the following:

-- If you want to use your Contacts list in Outlook, click Select from Outlook Contacts.
+- Use Outlook Contacts If you want to use your Contacts list in Microsoft Outlook, click Select from Outlook Contacts.

-Tips for working with the Microsoft Outlook Contact list
+Tips for working with Microsoft Office Outlook Contacts list

 Connecting to your Outlook Contacts folder is usually a straightforward process, but sometimes you may encounter a problem.
 Here are solutions to common problems that you may encounter:

 You may need to turn on the Show this folder as an e-mail Address Book property in Outlook, or you may need to change your Outlook user profile.